maso27/lasershark_hostapp/README.md

 lasershark_stdin - LaserShark USB ShowCard Host Application.
 Piping commands to this application as described in lasershark_stdin_input_example.txt will allow a LaserShark board to be controlled via BULK transfers.

+lasershark_stdin_gridmaker - Application intended to be piped to the lasershark_stdin application.
+This application will generate a grid pattern over the functional area of the output.
+Intended to be used for calibration.

 lasershark_stdin_circlemaker - Example application intended to be piped to the lasershark_stdin application.
 Commands output by this application will generate a circle.

 Please see the following for details: